travelnxt/appacitive-docs/index.md

 await user.SaveAsync();
 ```

 The `__createdby` and `__lastmodifiedby` properties are set to `System`.
-They will be set to a user id if you use another user's session token to perform actions on this user.
+They will be set to a user id if you use another user's `session token` to perform actions on this user.
-The `__revision` is initially set to 1 when a new user is created.
+The `__revision` is initially set to 1 when the user is created.
 This number gets incremented by 1 everytime you perform a successful update operation on the user object.
 `__attributes` are simple string key-value pairs which you can assign to every `user`, `article` and `connection` object.
-The `__tags` object is a list of string tags.
+The `__tags` object is an array of string tags.
 You can perform search queries on `__attributes` and `__tags`.

 #### Creating a user with a link to a OAuth 2.0 provider

 Creates a new user in the Appacitive system and links it to a facebook account.
+Each linked identity is assigned a `name` like 'facebook' or 'twitter' or some custom name you provide.
 Here onwards, the linked identity can be accessed using the `name` of the identity.

 ** Parameters **